notniknot/technical-observability-for-ml/README.md

 ![three-pillars](docs/img/three-pillars.png)

+## What is Observability?
+Observability refers to the ability to gain insight into the internal workings of a software system through monitoring, logging, and analyzing its behavior.
+It involves collecting data about the system's performance, events, and errors, and making that data available for analysis and troubleshooting.

 ## Logs:
 Logging involves capturing and storing specific application events and error messages in a structured format for later analysis.
 Logs can provide valuable insights into an application's behavior, helping to identify errors, performance issues, and security threats.
 Logging is typically used to capture information about application events such as HTTP requests, database queries, and system errors.